Do you want to know which are the 10 best squares in Spain?

 The Plaza Mayor is located in the heart of Madrid.
 It is located a few meters from Puerta del Sol and the Royal Palace.
 It stands out for its crowded terraces, whether you prefer a coffee with milk or a cup of chocolate, you can sit in one of the cafeterias in its surroundings.

-, the most important building that remains on the site; and the Arco de Cuchilleros, it is the best known of the nine access gates.
+the Arco de Cuchilleros, it is the best known of the nine access gates.

 If you like Christmas, at this time of year, the Plaza Mayor in Madrid It turns into a great Christmas market.
 Full of stalls where you can buy handmade decoration, toys and gastronomy.